YuKitsune/dotfiles/README.md

 ## `install`
 `install` will download, install, and configure everything

-## `update`
+## `dump`
-`update` will update the `Brewfile` and VSCode extensions based on what's installed on the current system.
+`dump` will update the `Brewfile` and VSCode extensions file based on what's installed on the current system.
 Use this if you've installed or removed brews or extensions, and want the dotfiles to reflect the changes.

-## `sync`
+## `apply`
-`sync` will re-apply any configurations, ensure all symlinks are created, re-sync brews and VSCode plugins.
+`apply` will re-apply any configurations, ensure all symlinks are created, install brews and VSCode plugins.
-This is the opposite of `update`.
-Use this if updates have been made elsewhere, and you want to reflect them on the current system.
+This is sorta the opposite of `dump`.
+Use this if changes have been made elsewhere, and you want to reflect them on the current system.

 ## `uninstall`
 `uninstall` _should_ revert as many changes as possible made by these scripts.
 Some things need to be undone manually.